MicrosoftDocs/PowerShell-Docs/reference/5.0/PowershellGet/Publish-Module.md

 ### -Path
 Specifies the path to the module that you want to publish.
-This parameter accepts either the path to the folder that contains the module, or the module manifest (.psd1) file.
+This parameter accepts the path to the folder that contains the module.
-The parameter accepts piped values from `Get-Module`.

 ```yaml
 Type: String